segmentio/threat-modeling-training/01 - Payments Exercise/README.md

 ## Context and background

 To better serve our smaller clients, they can pay via Credit Cards.
 The credit card information will be stored in our systems, so that they can be billed at the appropriate intervals (monthly/annually).
-The Tenant Admin will add their Credit Card information in via the UI and the UI will pass down the information to the API, which will find its way to the database.
+The Workspace Owner will add their Credit Card information in via the UI and the UI will pass down the information to the API, which will find its way to the database.
 We are only focusing our efforts on the API piece, another team is working on the UI.

 Before updating the credit card on file, we want to make sure that the credit card is valid.
 The system will make an API call to VISA and verify it is authentic and usable.